Only the Decisive Survive

 • Build a COVID Readiness Plan for your business, and ensure that your critical business partners have the same.

-• Start having everyone work from home very soon, if not immediately.
-“Social distancing” is known to slow the spread of disease.
+• Start to have everyone work-from-home soon, if not immediately.
+“Social distancing” is known to slow the spread.

 Those who move their companies rapidly into a defensive posture and take decisive action will have a good chance of coming out OK.